-The process of estate building continued.
+The process of estate building continued well into the 19th century.
 In the parish of Llanfechell in the early 19th century four percent of all landholders held seventy percent of the total land.
 In the adjacent parish of Llanbadrig, fiver percent of the landords held fifty five percent of the land.
 Many of these landlords held extensive holdings elsewhere on the island.
-The tithe maps of Llanbadrig and Llanfechell show the following holdings (listed from west to east):